jonathanwong110/Megastore-Rails-Project/README.md

 ## Installation

+1. Clone or download MegaStore.
+2. Navigate to the MegaStore folder in Terminal
+3. Run bundle install
+4. Run rails db:migrate & rails db:seed
-Run rails s to get the server running.
+5. Run rails s
+6. Open the URL given by rails s in your internet browser.

 ## Contributing